Cowcatcher State of Model Railroading survey

 Respondents answer 25-30 questions about their preferences regarding things like the industry’s overall model quality, costs, ease of use, availability and others.
 The Cowcatcher State of Model Railroading survey sheds insight into how much time respondents are spending on the hobby as well as their spending, social interactions and their thoughts about model railroading’s future.
 And, respondents can share in their own words whatever is on their minds.

-The survey is open only by email to print edition subscribers and selected recipients.
+The survey is open only by email to print edition subscribers and select recipients.

 Learn more.